From DIY project to smart home — turn B&Q spend into smart gear

 Save on everyday shopping and stay connected with new tech

-A simple loop for the weekly shop, the garden centre and the occasional new cardigan.
+Simple store credit rewards for the weekly shop, the garden centre and the occasional new cardigan.

 How to fund your next iPhone without spending a penny extra